 The bike- and walk-a-thon, which begins and ends at Hollis’ historic Lawrence Barn, features multiple routes specially-designed for cyclists or walkers ranging from beginner to expert.
-Riders, volunteers, family and friends are invited to a festive post-race picnic.
+Riders, volunteers, family and friends are invited to a festive post-event picnic.

-Proceeds provide the opportunity for Zoo New England staff members to pursue conservation projects, education opportunities, research initiatives and other wildlife-focused efforts.Full Race Details and Registration
+Proceeds provide the opportunity for Zoo New England staff members to pursue conservation projects, education opportunities, research initiatives and other wildlife-focused efforts.Full Details and Registration

 Protecting Wildlife at Home and Abroad

 Members of the Zoo New England community have used their scholarships to participate in a variety of local and international conservation initiatives including: